-Directive 2003/87/EC of the European Parliament and of the Council of 13 October 2003 establishing a scheme for greenhouse gas emission allowance trading within the Community and amending Council Directive 96/61/EC (OJ L 275, 25.10.2003, p.
-32 as amended) establishes the European Union system for greenhouse gas emission allowance trading (EU ETS) in order to promote reductions of greenhouse gas emissions in a cost-effective and economically efficient manner.
+Directive 2003/87/EC of the European Parliament and of the Council of 13 October 2003 establishing a system for greenhouse gas emission allowance trading within the Union (EU ETS Directive) establishes the European Union system for greenhouse gas emission allowance trading (EU ETS) in order to promote reductions of greenhouse gas emissions in a cost-effective and economically efficient manner.

 The EU ETS Directive earlier modifications were introduced to accommodate the backloading of emission allowances (see box) as well as the Market Stability Reserve.

 The absence of legal mechanism accommodating the 2003/87/EC Directive's arrangements to market fluctuations occurred fundamental from practical perspective in the third phase of the EU ETS.

 It is noteworthy that in the context of the so-called back-loading of emission allowances of the third phase a proposition has been put to add in the first subparagraph of Article 10(4) of Directive 2003/87/EC of the European Parliament and of the Council of 13 October 2003 establishing a scheme for greenhouse gas emission allowance trading the following sentence:

 "The Commission shall, where appropriate, adapt the timetable for each period so as to ensure an orderly functioning of the market."